 Accommodation in Nyungwe National Park

 There are several lodges, hotels found near the Nyungwe Forest.
-These offer three categories of accommodation – Luxury, Midrange and Budget.
-Travelers interested in a campsite can find a few established ones near the park reception centre.
+These offer three categories of accommodation – Luxury, Mid-range and Budget.
+Travelers interested in a campsite can find a few established ones near the park reception center.
 It is important to book accommodation before your arrival date as some of these lodges receive many travelers during peak seasons of the year.
 Many of the lodges require one to show proper identification (passport) before checking in.
 Additional charges may apply even after booking and hence you need to move with your credit card.

 One & Only Nyungwe House: This is the only true luxury (five star) lodge near the forest.
 It was formerly Nyungwe Forest Lodge but now under One & Only hotel group.
 It’s located in the middle of a tea plantation with 6 high end wooden villas and 22 Luxury rooms.
 This lodge offers magnificent views of the Nyungwe Forest and the tea plantations.
 The lodge does not only offer the most comfortable rooms, but is also the best place for tracking primates in the park including chimpanzee.